SimplyNarwall/Portfolio/content/projects/Master Dancer/index.md

 ### Notable Features
 - Designed an orb charging system where players had to follow the rotating orb with their hand to incentivize players to twist their hips naturally.
 - Designed visual indicators for players to know when to activate orbs, even with no sound (Although, sound was of course vital for this minigame).
-- Chose to limit the arc of the orb, from traversing in a full circle to a half circle, to prevent players from getting dizze and tangled in the VR headset's wire.
+- Chose to limit the arc of the orb, from traversing in a full circle to a half circle, to prevent players from getting dizzy and tangled in the VR headset's wire.

-#### Orb Charging

-#### Visual Indicators

-#### Limited Arc

 ## Examples of Work